 On 6th January the United States government advises doctors to stop using silicone breast implants.

-The military take control of Algeria to prevent the Front Islamique de Salut from setting up an Islamic state.
+The military take control of Algeria on 11th January to prevent the Front Islamique de Salut from setting up an Islamic state.

 On 9th February a state of emergency is declared in Algeria after two days of fighting between Islamic fundamentalists and security forces.